ziz5090/project1/part1.md

 * [FAQs](#frequently-asked-questions)
 * [Project overview: Read this carefully before starting](http://github.com/w4111/project1)
-* [IA Meeting Signup Link](https://calendar.google.com/calendar/selfsched?sstoken=UU43X2NkLTFneDNifGRlZmF1bHR8NmZmOTM3Mjc4ZmI4OTgzODFkMzcwZjM3YTBhOTA0YmE): Each team should sign up to discuss their project with an IA (we want to make sure the scope is appropriate).
+* [IA Meeting Signup Link](https://calendar.google.com/calendar/selfsched?sstoken=UU43X2NkLTFneDNifGRlZmF1bHR8NmZmOTM3Mjc4ZmI4OTgzODFkMzcwZjM3YTBhOTA0YmE): Meet as a team to discuss the project with an IA.
+We want to make sure the scope is appropriate.
 Please make sure you have completed Step 1 below before your meeting.

 # Overview